JingChengGu/JingChengGu/README.md

 <h1>Hi there, I'm Jason! 👋 </h1>
-I am currently a junior studying Data Science at UC San Diego (UCSD).
+I am currently a fourth year student studying Data Science at UC San Diego (UCSD).
 I have a passion for learning new technologies and using data to find solutions to real world challenges.

 <h2>Get to know me:</h2>